reflexson/collabic/README.md

 # Collabic

-The ultimate song collaboration workspace.
+Welcome to the ultimate song collaboration workspace!

 Finally a place to share yor thoughts on audio files for your next project.